 - The truth about job searching is that it takes time and effort.
 You may have heard the saying, "Looking for a job is a job," and that is entirely true!

 - Once you have accomplished your job search goals for the day, reward yourself by doing something you enjoy.
 Be patient and continue to work diligently toward your goals!
 It will pay off!

-- The most important key to job search success is to FOLLOW UP!
-If you have not heard from an employer in a week or two, contact the employer to confirm the receipt of your application and ask when they expect to contact candidates for interviews.
-Once you have your interview, remember to write a THANK-YOU LETTER(email or snail-mail).
+- The most important key to job search success is to follow up!
+If you've not heard from an employer in a week or two, contact the employer to confirm the receipt of your application and ask when they expect to contact candidates for interviews.
+Once you have your interview, remember to write a thank-you letter.
 Additionally, if the employer has not contacted you in the given time-frame, contact the employer.
 Ask where they are in the hiring process and express your continued interest.

 Job Search Strategies

 Networking is by far the most effective strategy.
 Contact friends, neighbors, relatives, professors, former employers, parents of friends and anyone else who'd be willing to help your job search efforts.
 These people can act as additional eyes and ears.
 Let them know what kind of job you're looking for and be open to any help and advice that they may offer.
 Remember to utilize the Alumni Career Network (Hatternet)!